PhotoPhysics5/PhotoPhysics.github.io/README.md

 3. Name: Mohilesh Vince Jugdeep, Email: mjugd068@uottawa.ca, Student Number: 300282963, My [Github profile](https://github.com/MohileshVince)
 4.

-**Description of our Project**
+**Description of our Project**\
-PhotoPhysics is a website that will be useful for people who require help solving or visulize problems in physics.
-The website is a camera calculator that scans physics problems and provides the solution.
-The name PhotoPhysics came from an inspiration on the already existing "PhotoMath", we feel like students need support in Physics as much as they do in Mathematics.
-We believe this camera calculator is an important learning support tool.
+Physics, along with Math, is considered to be one of the most challending classes students take in High School as well as in post-secondary institutions.
+Given the great abundance of smartphones and math-solving technology, how great would it be if they could solve our physics problems too?
+Inspired by the already existing PhotoMath, PhotoPhysics is an innovated mobile application which uses a specific algorithmic technology, allowing for the solving and visualizing of various types of Physics Word Problems.